KareemAdelAwwad/steam/README.md

 1. Clone the repo.

-2. After Opening the project folder using VS Code, Open the termianl.
+2. Open the terminal After Opening the project folder using VS Code.

 - ### Install Dependencies
   _(NodeJS should be installed)_